Quantum-Pranav/tcad-short-channel-effects-planar-nmos/README.md

 This repository contains an independent TCAD-based study of short-channel effects in a planar NMOS transistor using Synopsys Sentaurus.

 ## Objective
-To analyze threshold voltage roll-off and drain-induced barrier lowering (DIBL) by scaling the gate length from 60 nm to 30 nm.
+To analyze threshold voltage roll-off and drain-induced barrier lowering (DIBL) by scaling the gate length across 60 nm, 45 nm, and 30 nm.

 ## Methodology
 - Planar NMOS device constructed using Sentaurus SDE